Gilligan's Island: Casting

 Bob Denver was not the first choice to play Gilligan; actor Jerry Van Dyke was offered the role, but he turned it down, believing that the show would never be successful.
 He chose instead to play the lead in My Mother the Car, which premiered the following year and is frequently cited as one of the worst television shows of all time; it was canceled after one season.
 The producers looked to Bob Denver, the actor who had played Maynard G. Krebs, the beatnik in The Many Loves of Dobie Gillis.
+Schwartz was initially reluctant to cast Denver, as he didn't want Gilligan to be a beatnik type character, but eventually agreed that Denver was a good choice.

+Schwartz had an extremely difficult time casting role of the Skipper, as the character had to be gruff, but affable at the same time.
+Actor Carroll O'Connor was among those who auditioned, but could not bring the right combination into the role.
+Schwartz almost gave up, before actor Alan Hale Jr. became available, and was cast.
+According to his wife, "(Hale) was born to play the Skipper".

+Schwartz had written the role of Thurston Howell III specifically for Jim Backus, with whom he was close friends.
+However, at the time Backus was not immediately available for the role, holding out for a pilot to become a potential series, and he was too expensive to be hired for a supporting role with the show's limited budget.
+Eventually, Backus became available, and liked the script enough to join the cast, and CBS approved a budget increase to cast him.

-Natalie Schafer had it written into her contract that no close-ups would be made of her, but after a while in the series it was forgotten.
-Schafer was 63 when the pilot was shot, although reportedly no one on the set or in the cast knew her real age and she refused to divulge it.
-Originally, she only accepted the role because the pilot was filmed on location in Hawaii.
-She looked at the job as nothing more than a free vacation, as she was convinced that a show this silly would "never go".
+Natalie Schafer had it written into her contract that no close-ups would be made of her, but it was forgotten after a while in the series.
+Schafer was 63 when the pilot was shot, although, reportedly, no one on the set or in the cast knew her actual age, and she refused to divulge it.
+Initially, she accepted the role only because the pilot was filmed on location in Hawaii.
+She looked at the job as nothing more than a free vacation, as she was convinced that a show this silly would "never go."